jragni/password-generator/README.md

 4. Numbers
 ## How to use.

-First, enter the number of characters desired (8-128).
-Then, select the password characteristics by clicking on the checkboxes.
-Finally, hit generate and copy to clipboard.
+1. Enter the number of characters desired (8-128).
+2. Select the password characteristics by clicking on the checkboxes.
+3. hit generate and copy to clipboard.